xcherryio/apis/.github/PULL_REQUEST_TEMPLATE.md

 ## Checklist before merge
-[ ] Run the make command to update the generated code [ ] Make sure the openapi generator is not getting downgraded [ ] If it is a breaking changes, make sure to merge in together with SDK+server
+[ ] Run the make command to update the generated code [ ] Make sure the openapi generator is not getting downgraded [ ] If it is a breaking changes, make sure to merge in together with SDK+server.
+And set the title with "[Breaking changes]"